Edictum

 Next Steps

-• Contracts -- the four contract types and how to write them
+• Rulesets -- the four rule types and how to write them

-• Sandbox Contracts -- allowlist boundaries for file paths, commands, and domains
+• Sandbox Rulesets -- allowlist boundaries for file paths, commands, and domains

 • Principals -- attaching identity context to tool calls

-• Observe mode -- testing contracts in observe mode before enforcement
+• Observe mode -- testing rulesets in observe mode before enforcement

-• YAML reference -- full contract syntax and bundle composition
+• YAML reference -- full rule syntax and ruleset composition

 Last updated on